 Latvian terrain is extremely flat (all country under 350 m), meaning there are no altitude-induced climate differences.

-June-to-September period has more precipitation but the difference is low with no real “wet period”.
+The June-to-September period has more precipitation but the difference is low with no real “wet period”.
 Considerable droughts may take place even during these months, but typically Latvia has more than enough water all year.
 February and March are the driest months.

-If you come from outside Europe it may surprise you that Lithuania is very far to the north: further north than any US, Canadian, Japanese or Chinese major city.
-While the warm Gulf Stream supports its temperate climate and never allows Latvian ports to freeze, it could not change day/night cycle.
+If you come from outside Europe it may surprise you that Latvia is very far to the north: further north than any US, Canadian, Japanese, or Chinese major city.
+While the warm Gulf Stream supports its temperate climate and never allows Latvian ports to freeze, it could not change the day/night cycle.
 High latitudes mean that in the deep winter the days are quite short (7 hours) whereas in mid-summer they are very long (17 hours), with nautical twilight lasting the whole night.
 Daylight savings time means that winter sunset is even earlier, getting dark ~4 PM.

 The time zone for Latvia is UCT+2 in summer and UTC+3 in winter (due to daylight savings time).
 In reality, the sun rises and sets some 30 minutes earlier in the easternmost reaches of Latvia than in the westernmost.

-There are no natural disasters like volcanoes, earthquakes or tornadoes (although the Western coast may get windy).
+There are no natural disasters like volcanoes, earthquakes, or tornadoes (although the Western coast may get windy).
 Forest fires do happen, but they are minor.
 The cold in winter takes its toll sometimes but this is limited to the homeless.
 Heavy rains and strong winds do some damage, but usually only to the property and crops and this damage is minor compared to places like the United States.

 For centuries Latvia was a land of forests, and traditional Latvian architecture was wooden.
 Peasant homes were all built with architectural details that existed often meant to serve a practical purpose.
 Some of such homes still exist in villages and museums.